MohamedBurma/Burma-school/week0.md

 What to Do

-    1.Download and install the latest version of Chrome, if you don’t have it already.
+    1.Download and install the latest version of <a href="https://www.google.com/chrome/">Chrome</a>, if you don’t have it already.
     2.Implement your very own Scratch project using Chrome, per this specification.

 When to Do It